zzzyuqing/zzzyuqing.github.io/_pages/cv.md

   <img src="../images/echo.jpg" width="100%" alt="dreammat">
 </div>
 <div style="flex: 80%; padding: 5px;">
-  A project for the "Human–Computer Interaction" course, this is a 3D rhythm-based mobile game where players control a bouncing ball in time with the music through various interaction methods to avoid obstacles and hit treasures.
+  <p>A project for the "Human–Computer Interaction" course, this is a 3D rhythm-based mobile game where players control a bouncing ball in time with the music through various interaction methods to avoid obstacles and hit treasures.
 Implemented in Unity, this was a collaborative project involving four people, with myself serving as the lead programmer.
   <a href="https://www.bilibili.com/video/BV1r54y1b7wN/">demo </a>
   </div>
 </div>